gpukys/weather-app/README.md

 - A basic weather app providing the user information about a specific cities current weather.
 Also integrates google maps for advanced city searching

 ## Entity definition
-- [ ] Define the entity ("object" that will be manipulated) of WEB system
-- [ ] Entity should have a name
+- The selected cities weather
+- Weather
-- [ ] Entity should have 3 mandatory attributes:
+- 3 mandatory attributes:
-    - [ ] ID - depending on specific service this could be a number or string
-    - [ ] Creation date - (if applicable for specific service) ISO 8601 format date string
-    - [ ] Modification date - (if applicable for specific service) ISO 8601 format date string
+    - Coordinates: number
+    - LocalTime: Date
+    - Temperature celsius: number
-- [ ] Entity should have at least 5 custom attributes
+- 5 custom attributes:
-    - [ ] Each attribute should have a type defined: number, string, ISO 8601 date string, boolean, object, array or other
-    - [ ] Each attribute should have restrictions defined: list of constants, or number range, or string length, or string format, or object schema, or array schema or other.
-For example, you can use `joi` language to define restrictions: https://github.com/hapijs/joi/blob/v13.1.2/API.md
+    - City Name: string
+    - Condition: {text: string, icon: string, code: number}
+    - Wind: {speed: number, direction: string}
+    - Pressure: number
+    - FeelsLike celsius: number

 ## API definition
-- [ ] Define specific service (konkrečios paslaugos) API methods that WEB system is going to use
+- The websystem is going to use https://www.apixu.com API
-- [ ] Optionally define additional API methods that WEB system is going to expose
+- The websystem is going to expose methods to:
+- Get current weather
+- Get weather forecast for 1-10 days
+- Get weather history
 - [ ] API should have at least 4 methods
     - [ ] A method to return entity by ID.
 Should not have request body
     - [ ] A method to return multiple entities (Array) by ID.
 This method should support at least one header value to: